 - Emerald Bay: South Lake Tahoe’s Emerald Bay is where you’ll find Lake Tahoe’s only island.
 It’s also one of the lake’s prettiest places for a sunrise, so get up early to get a good photo-op!

 Need tips for getting the next great photo?
 There are tons of posts on BMTM dedicated to photography, which include How To Take Good Instagram Photos, 10 Easy Tips for Taking Way Better Travel Photos, and How To Take Beautiful Travel Photos of Yourself.
+That being said, there is also an alternative option to go on a guided trip accompanied by a photographer and get professional photos taken.

 After a day of snow-filled fun, it’s imperative that you end your day with perfection.
 Spas are scattered throughout Lake Tahoe, offering a variety of services for you to choose from.